clementlefevre/clementlefevre.github.io/_posts/2017-05-13-trollscopy.md

 Astonishingly, the top 10 commentators in term of quantity and "quality"(if we considere the number of likes a reasonable metrics) are pro-Kremlin !

-Now, taking the top commentators, how do their activity look like :
+Now, taking the top commentators, how do their activity looks like :

 __Nota Bene : UTC+3 corresponds to Saint Petersburg.__